tjtelan/tjtelan.github.io/content/blog/2020-08-19-lets-build-a-single-binary-grpc-server-client-with-rust-in-2020.md

 Our `main()` is short and focused.

 Our return type is a `Result`.
-We return `()` when things are good, and returns a boxed [trait object](https://doc.rust-lang.org/reference/types/trait-object.html) that implements the `std::error::Error` trait as our error (the return trait object is boxed, because we don’t Rust doesn’t know how much space to allocate).
+We return `()` when things are good, and returns a boxed [trait object](https://doc.rust-lang.org/reference/types/trait-object.html) that implements the `std::error::Error` trait as our error (the return trait object is boxed, because Rust doesn’t know how much space to allocate).

 We parse the user input using our StructOpt customized `ApplicationArguments` struct with `from_args()`.
 What’s great is invalid inputs are handled, and so we don’t need to spend any time straying from the happy path.